A Beginner's Guide To NAD+

 • NAD+ is vital for energy production and cellular function.
 It exists in two forms, NAD+ (oxidised) and NADH (reduced).

-• NAD+ levels naturally decline with age and are linked to a number of age-related health conditions like muscle loss and cognitive issues.
+• NAD+ levels naturally decline with age and are linked to a number of age-related health conditions like muscle loss and cognitive decline.

 • Lifestyle factors like your diet, exercise levels and calorie consumption can influence your NAD+ levels.